Mercantile National Bank Building: History

 The site along Ervay Street between Main and Commerce previously housed the landmark Post Office building constructed in 1889 which featured a prominent clock tower and gingerbread architecture.
 After abandonment, it was the subject of rumors, plans and schemes, but by 1936, it had been declared a liability by local business leaders and was razed.

 The Mercantile National Bank Building was completed in 1943 and was the only major skyscraper constructed during World War II.
 The U.S. government had called for a halt of private construction to fuel supply materials for the war effort.
 However, most of the tower's steel had been prefabricated and was given a special waiver from the government.
 The bank lobby Art Deco wood murals were the largest in the world at the time.
 In addition to the bank and other offices, the federal government took 10 floors to hold offices for various war agencies.
 Mercantile Bank owner and founder Robert L. Thornton constructed his own penthouse level in the upper floors.

-In 1947, an illuminated tower was constructed, which KERA used for radio broadcasts.
+In 1947, an illuminated tower was constructed, which newspaper-owned KERA (later renamed WFAA-FM) used for radio broadcasts.
 In 1958, this tower was replaced by the current illumination tower and clock.
 In the 1960s, the original stone façade at the base of the building was covered by a modernist curtain wall facade.

 At its completion, the Merc was the tallest building west of the Mississippi River and it was the tallest building in Dallas until 1954, when Republic Bank Tower I surpassed it.
 The building has 31 stories, and when the 115 ft ornamental clock tower is included, is 545 ft feet tall; making it the 19th-tallest building in Dallas.
 It also contains 359348 sqft of floor space.